Dental Veneers

 What Are Veneers?

-Veneers are thin shells that are placed on the front surface of the teeth to enhance their appearance—they will hide any noticeable flaws and help the teeth appear straight and even.
-Dental veneers are great if you’re experiencing crowding problems, chipped teeth, worn down teeth or have areas of stained teeth.
+Veneers are thin shells placed on the front surface of teeth to enhance their appearance.
+They can hide noticeable flaws and make your teeth look straight and even.
+Dental veneers are a great option if you have chipped, worn down, or stained teeth or if you have problems with crowding.

-Depending on the style of veneers, the teeth may be prepped first by removing a small amount of enamel.
-The shade of veneers can be adjusted to your tooth color and they are applied with minimal discomfort.
-Dental veneers are strong and durable and will last for many years before they require replacement or repairs.
+Depending on the style of veneers you choose, your teeth may be prepped by removing a small amount of enamel.
+The shade of veneers can be adjusted to match your tooth color, and they are applied with minimal discomfort.
+Dental veneers are strong and durable and can last for many years before they need replacement or repairs.

-Every set of dental veneers is custom-designed based on your needs—so you get the results you want.
+Each set of dental veneers is custom-designed to meet your specific needs so you can achieve the results you want.

 illustration of dental veneers application to the bottom row of teeth